Although we tend to focus more on the fundamentals here at Money Metals, the technical indicators can offer important insights. Such as right now.

 Two distinct clues stand out currently that could point to higher prices…

 First, the market has been making higher swing highs with higher lows.
-Second, the volume on any pullbacks has been very light, whereas the volume on upside has been stronger.
+Second, the volume on any pullbacks has been very light, whereas the volume on the upside has been stronger.

 Against the backdrop of improving technicals in the gold market, the yellow metal also enjoys support from fundamental factors such as increasing inflation fears, easy monetary policies, and staggering federal deficits.